 - The agreement must be contractually valid, and be able to withstand challenge (for example, on the basis of undue influence, duress or misrepresentation).

-- Both parties to the agreement must have received, at the time of the making of the agreement, disclosure of material information about the other party’s financial situation at the time the agreement is made.
+- Both parties to the agreement must have received, at the time of the making of the agreement, a disclosure of material information about the other party’s financial situation at the time the agreement is made.
 In other words, there is a requirement for there to be a full and frank disclosure of the parties’ respective personal and financial circumstances.
 This is essential.

 - Both parties ought to have received independent legal advice at the time the agreement was executed, or, at the very least they should have been advised to do so.
 Ideally, the parties need to take advice from a lawyer who specialises in family law.